– Councils –

 The Nottinghamshire Digital Champions Network

 This was launched as part of the County Council’s Better Broadband for Nottinghamshire Programme.
-Around 1 in 7 local residents have never used the internet and many more don’t have basic online skills.
+Around 1 in 7 local residents had never used the internet and many more didn't have basic online skills.

 As the Council was working to transform fibre broadband availability across the county they recognised the importance of ensuring their residents could make the most of a faster internet connection.
 Over 90 Champions were engaged from local communities who went on to help learners across the county in one to one and group support.